Lessons Learned

 7) What does the template for all of your units look like?

-8) How is your unit planning template functional in guiding input to then lead to output/action?
+8) How is your unit planning template functional in guiding input to lead to output/action?

 9) How does it support your school’s teaching and learning beliefs (i.e., mission statement, strategic plan)?